Guitar Squeak: Get Rid of Guitar Noise

 As with anything, to eliminate squeaks on the guitar, we first have to understand them.

-You squeak when you slide a finger on the wound strings.
+You squeak when you slide a finger on the wound strings (which is another name for the bass strings).

 This can be with pressure (pressing down a string) or not.
 Squeaks are not particular.